Bills improve to 8-3 following 20-3 win over Broncos

 SACK MASTER

-Broncos linebacker Von Miller picked up his sixth sack of the season, and 104th of his career, by bringing down Allen for a 5-yard loss in the first half.
+Miller picked up his sixth sack of the season, and 104th of his career, by bringing down Allen for a 5-yard loss in the first half.
 Allen became the 51st player sacked by Miller.

 INJURIES: